dayo1/TestGitHub/README.md

 # TestGitHub
-Github Tutorial
+Github Tutorial:
-This is a repository for showing the barest minimum essentials of github
+This is a repository for showing the barest minimum essentials of github.